Code-Institute-Submissions/GymFash/README.md

 <img src="assets/images/Capture.PNG" style="margin: 0;">

-This is my first milestone project as a "Full Stack" Software Development student of the <a href="https://codeinstitute.net/">Code Institute</a>.
-It is the launch of series of projects that are intended to showcase my skills and credentials for potential employers or collaborators to access.
+<a href="https://denaman.github.io/GymFash/">GymFash</a> is my first milestone project as a "Full Stack" Software Development student of the <a href="https://codeinstitute.net/">Code Institute</a>.
+It is the launch of series of
+projects that are intended to showcase my skills and credentials for potential employers or collaborators to access.

 <h2>UX</h2>